aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 - **Deploy the cluster into an existing VPC**.
 This option provisions the cluster in an existing VPC.

-This tutorial provides separate templates for these options.
+This tutorial provides separate CloudFormation templates for these options.
 It also lets you configure CIDR blocks, instance types, and other settings, as discussed later in this guide.

 ## Deployment Steps